 - Contribution by an employer -The contribution made by the employer is 12% of the basic salary of the employee.
 However, this 12% is further subdivided into:

 - Employee Pension Scheme (EPS) – 8.33%

 - Employee’s Provident Fund (EPF) – 3.67%

-As we all know, if Basic+DA is less than Rs.15,000, then both employer and employee contribution will be same.
+As we all know, if Basic+DA is less than Rs.15,000, then both the employer and employee contribution will be the same.
 If it exceeds Rs.15,000 then you have an option either contribute based on the original amount or restrict the calculations to Rs.
 15,000.